KarenHarley/Portfolio/README.md

 When you hover over a project picture you will have access to the:
 1. Project Name.
-2. Github repo link
+2. Github repo link.
-3. Website link
+3. Website link.